 ROZSA ARTS MANAGEMENT PROGRAM (RAMP)

 The Rozsa Arts Management Program (RAMP) has been offered through Executive Education - Haskayne School of Business at the University of Calgary since 2012.
-In 2015/2016, the program expanded to Edmonton for one year to the Alberta School of Business at the University of Alberta.
+In 2020-21, we will be going online for the first time.

 This unique certificate program is designed to address the specific needs of arts managers through customized content that is both relevant and practical while providing an important opportunity for peers to network and learn together.

 Graduates of the program receive a certificate that signifies a commitment to organizational excellence and professional development.
 On a macro scale, this program aims to increase sector standards by supporting consistency in best practices and providing a transferable framework for excellence in arts administration.